 5.3.7 If at this stage it has been determined that informal unrestricted open space (excluding play area and playing pitch provision) will be provided on-site, it has to be determined whether the land will be transferred over to the Council.
-If this is the case, an appropriate maintenance4 sum will be calculated.
+If this is the case, an appropriate maintenance sum will be calculated.
 If the land remains in the developer's ownership then an appropriate management agreement will have to be approved.
 However, if it has been determined that it is not appropriate to provide all or any of the informal unrestricted open space requirement on-site it has to be determined whether an off-site contribution will be made (this can include the improvement of existing facilities).
-The nature of this decision will be made on a case by case basis, for example in certain cases it may be more appropriate to improve existing facilities in close proximity to the site whereas, in other cases it may be more appropriate to provide a contribution off-site and acquire land to do so.
+The nature of this decision will be made on a case by case basis, for example in certain cases it may be more appropriate to provide a contribution off-site and acquire land to do so.
 The contribution will based upon the deficit of informal unrestricted open space provision worked out in stage 4.

-Stage 7 - Calculate the financial contribution and maintenance contribution in-lieu of on-site provision:
+Stage 7 - Calculate the financial contribution and maintenance contribution in-lieu of onsite provision: